impadalko/printing-press/README.md

 keys are:

 - template: Defines which template will be used for building this file (relative to the template folder root)
+- draft: If set to `true` this file will be ignored

 Note that **the header is required** even if no keys are defined.